ezbc/ezbc.github.io/_posts/baking/2016-03-23-no-knead-bread-recipe.md

 [Wild Yeast Blog](http://www.wildyeastblog.com/my-new-favorite-sourdough/) post on Norwich Sourdough.
 The Norwich Sourdough inclusion of rye flour gives the loaves an extra bite complimentary to the tangy sourdough, all without ever needing to touch the dough.
-The hands-on time spent baking these loaves is minimal, leaving you with plenty of time
+The hands-on time spent actually paying attention to these loaves is minimal making this recipe a low commitment, but yields delicious results.

 # The Recipe